aleksey-hoffman/sigma-file-manager/README.md

 Supporters get rewards for supporting this project on Patreon:

-- Your issues (feature requests) will have higher priority and a "supporter 💖" label;
+- Your issues (feature requests) will have higher priority and a `supporter 💖` label;
 - You will be able to vote and decide which features should be prioritized;
 - Your name and the link to your project / website will be dispalyed on this page;
 - You will get access to a private Discord;